-Each program year, the ECDA selects approximately four subrecipients to operate programs through its CDBG Public Service program.
+Each program year, the ECDA selects several subrecipients to operate programs through its CDBG Public Service program.
 Through the years, the programs selected have varied, but most often they include emergency shelter, financial assistance with rent and utilities, building ramps for disabled residents, transitional housing, and home-delivered meals for seniors.
-In PY23, three of the four subrecipients have a history of receiving public service funding and meeting their activity goals.